Just-Some-Bots/MusicBot/_docs/using/commands.md

 {% endhighlight %}
 <strong>Description:</strong><br>
 Override the default command prefix in the server.<br>
-The option EnablePrefixPerGuild must be enabled first.
+The option EnablePrefixPerGuild must be enabled first.<br>

 </details>

 <details>